mjc-school/MJC-School/stage #0/module #2. Infrastructure, AutoCode/content.md

 ### JDK
 An essential toolkit for Java development.
 The JDK includes: an environment for executing Java programs called JRE.
-If you only need to run Java programs, without writing Java code, you can install the JRE separately. a set of necessary utilities (javac, java debuggers, java docs, etc).
+If you only need to run Java programs, without writing Java code, you can install the JRE separately. a set of necessary utilities (javac, java debuggers, java docs, etc.).
 For example, the javac utility converts written code into intermediate byte code.

 ### JRE
 Runtime environment for Java programs.
 Included in JDK by default.
 JRE contains core libraries, class loader, and JVM.